jsxstyle/jsxstyle/README.md

 collector.
 This will periodically prune dead stylesheets from the browser to improve performance, especially in single-page apps.

-## Optimization: using the webpack loader

-This feature is experimental and remains undocumented.
-For more information see the `example/` directory.

-## Optimization: extract a static stylesheet

-This feature is experimental and remains undocumented.
-For more information see the `example/` directory.

 ## Under the hood

 At runtime, `jsxstyle` inserts stylesheets into the DOM that take the form of a single unique class name per node.
 If two or more nodes share the same styles, the stylesheet will be reused between the two nodes.
 Periodically, `jsxstyle` will reap stylesheets that were inserted into the DOM if they are no longer used.

-### Experimental optimizations

-At build time, you can enable optional loaders that will extract out static expressions (i.e. `margin={5}`) and expressions that only reference globally-known constants and precompile them into static style sheets.
-This has the advantage of reducing the number of props that React has to diff, and also, if you use `JsxstylePlugin` with webpack, will let you deliver a separate static `.css` file that can be cached and downloaded in parallel with the JS for maximum performance.

 ## FAQ